 Before the declaration was officially presented to Lord Rothschild by Lord Balfour, the draft was presented to Jewish leaders of every political stripe, both Zionist and non-Zionist.
 One of these leaders was Sir Philip Magnus, a Reform rabbi and British politician whose opinion on the declaration was sought.

-The National Library holds the draft of the declaration the War Office sent Sir Magnus.
+The National Library of Israel holds the draft of the declaration the War Office sent Sir Magnus.
 The differences in the draft sent to Sir Magnus and the final historic letter were slight, but significant.
-In the finalized version in which “His Majesty’s government views with favour the establishment in Palestine of a National Home for the Jewish People”, the earlier draft speaks of a “National Home for the Jewish Race”.
+In the finalized version we see the wording: “His Majesty’s government views with favour the establishment in Palestine of a National Home for the Jewish People”, while the earlier draft speaks of a “National Home for the Jewish Race”.

 With this change the British government strengthened the Zionist position of the Jews being a nation among nations, rather than just an ethnic group with their own religion.

-Sir Magnus’ reply and draft changes are also kept in the National Library, offering a glimpse into the minds and opinions of non-Zionist British Jews.
+Sir Magnus’ reply and draft changes can also be found in the National Library of Israel collections, shedding light on the opinions of non-Zionist British Jews at the time.
 Sir Magnus refused to distinguish between his opinions as a Jew and as a British subject in a stroke of political brilliance.
-Sir Magnus made the claim that ever since the Roman exile, the Jewish people ceased being a political body and shared only a religion and as such did not have a national aspiration in the Land of Israel.
+Sir Magnus made the claim that ever since the Roman exile, the Jewish people had ceased being a political body and shared only a religion and as such did not have a national aspiration in the Land of Israel.

 Sir Magnus’ suggested changes, which were later incorporated into the final declaration, had more to do with the people of other faiths and cultures in the region.
 This is clearly stated in the final draft of the declaration as: “It being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine.”